vuejs/v2.vuejs.org/src/v2/guide/composition.md

 ## Factory Functions

-**Factory functions** are functions that return component options, like this:
+[**Factory functions**](https://medium.com/javascript-scene/javascript-factory-functions-with-es6-4d224591a8b1) are functions that return an object - in our case, component options:

 ``` js
 function createComponent (options) {